13 Airport Safety Tips

 Because the FAA strongly recommends your children be in car seats on a flight, every domestic flight allows car seats on board.
 But, this is not true for everywhere in the world.
 International airlines have different rules.
 Thus, it’s important to make sure you look into these rules before flying.

 Additionally, most harnessed car seats in the U.S. are FAA-approved.
 But there are a few exceptions.
-Check for the white sticker with red lettering located on your child’s car seat to confirm it’s FAA-approved
+Check for the white sticker with red lettering located on your child’s car seat to confirm it’s FAA-approved.

 If you’re looking for more on taking your car seat on the plane, check out this post.
 There, you’ll find all the information you need to be prepared for your next trip—car seat ready!